The term “desiccator” commonly refers to two types of equipment and ranges of applications.

 How can a desiccator cabinet prevent static-related problems like electro-static discharge?

 Even the slightest static discharge can spell disaster for delicate electronic or semiconductor components.
 Furthermore, dangers of ESD (electrostatic discharge) are amplified in a low humidity environment.
 Below are a few options to consider to help create an ESD safe storage environment:

 Creating a low-humidity environment requires careful material choice.
-Acrylic and other plastics can be lower cost options but bear a weakness known as hygroscopy.
+An acrylic desiccator cabinet for example can be a lower cost option but bears a weakness known as hygroscopy.
 Plastic surfaces naturally accumulate liquid molecules through adsorption, collecting moisture from the atmosphere that clings to its surface in a thin coat.
 While this might not present an issue for simple operations, it can be a challenge in moisture-sensitive applications.